GabrDeme/PPDS-2024/README.md

-# Curso de Programação em Python para Data Science
+# Python Programming for Data Science Course

-Bem-vindo ao repositório do **Curso de Programação em Python para Data Science**!
+Welcome to the repository for the **Python Programming for Data Science Course**!

-Este curso de Python para Data Science contempla uma introdução ao uso de Python na análise e manipulação de dados.
-Envolvendo extrair insights de dados por meio de técnicas estatísticas, visualização e machine learning, e Python é uma das linguagens mais populares para esse fim.
+This Python course for Data Science provides an introduction to using Python for data analysis and manipulation.
+It involves extracting insights from data through statistical techniques, visualization, and machine learning, with Python being one of the most popular languages for this purpose.

-## Conteúdo do Curso
+## Course Content

-### 1. Introdução ao Python
+### 1. Introduction to Python
-- **Conceitos Básicos**: Sintaxe, variáveis e tipos de dados.
+- **Basic Concepts**: Syntax, variables, and data types.
-- **Estruturas de Decisão e Loops**: Condicionais (`if`, `else`, `elif`) e loops (`for`, `while`) para controle de fluxo.
+- **Decision Structures and Loops**: Conditionals (`if`, `else`, `elif`) and loops (`for`, `while`) for flow control.
-- **Coleções**: Listas, tuplas, dicionários e conjuntos para armazenar e manipular dados.
+- **Collections**: Lists, tuples, dictionaries, and sets for storing and manipulating data.
-- **Funções**: Criação de funções para modular o código, incluindo parâmetros e retornos.
+- **Functions**: Creating functions to modularize code, including parameters and return values.
-- **Manipulação de Arquivos**: Leitura e escrita de arquivos de texto e CSV.
+- **File Manipulation**: Reading and writing text and CSV files.

-### 2. Python para Data Science
+### 2. Python for Data Science
-- **Numpy**: Biblioteca para cálculos numéricos e manipulação de arrays multidimensionais.
+- **Numpy**: Library for numerical calculations and manipulation of multidimensional arrays.
-- **Pandas**: Ferramenta essencial para manipulação de dados tabulares, incluindo leitura de arquivos, limpeza e transformação de dados utilizando dataframes.
+- **Pandas**: Essential tool for manipulating tabular data, including reading files, cleaning, and transforming data using dataframes.
-- **Datetime**: Módulo para trabalhar com datas e horários, fundamental para séries temporais e análise temporal.
+- **Datetime**: Module for working with dates and times, essential for time series and temporal analysis.
-- **Matplotlib e Seaborn**: Bibliotecas de visualização de dados que permitem a criação de gráficos e visualizações intuitivas para facilitar a análise e interpretação dos dados.
+- **Matplotlib and Seaborn**: Data visualization libraries that allow the creation of intuitive graphs and visualizations to facilitate data analysis and interpretation.